arbyste/jp-mining-note/docs/docs/setuptextmedia.md

 # Books (EPUBs, HTMLZ, PDF)
 As long as you're not using a scan (image-based), the text should already be available.
-Below will list a few ways to view these files in a browser to Yomichan.
+Below will list a few ways to view these files in a browser to Yomitan.

 ??? example "Resources <small>(click here)</small>"
     * [**ッツ Ebook Reader**](https://reader.ttsu.app) (EPUBs, HTMLZ) (recommended)